dimfalk/kostra2020/README.md

 ```

 In order to respect estimated grid cell specific uncertainties now
-additionally included in kostra2020, make use of `uncertain = TRUE`, to
+additionally included in kostra2020, make use of `uncertain = TRUE` to
 get an interval centered around the single value above.

 ``` r